 How to Serve

-I like serving my pineapple dump cake with a big scoop of vanilla ice cream on top.
+I like serving this dessert still warm with a big scoop of vanilla ice cream on top.
 It adds a cool, creamy element that pairs perfectly with the warm fruit filling in the cake!
-Whipped cream is also a great option.
+Whipped cream is also a great topping option.

 - Bake your cake uncovered to make sure the top gets nice and crispy.